argrondahl/canine/readme.md

 ```

 # Results replication
 We used deoxys version 0.0.11 in this project.
-Other configurations can be found in the associated paper: doi.
+Other configurations can be found in the associated paper: A doi will be provided.